 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-- Best for Location: Rosewood Inn of the Anasazi at TripAdvisor, "Surrounded by museums, theaters and art galleries."
+- Best for Location: Rosewood Inn of the Anasazi at TripAdvisor "Massage and aromatherapy services can be provided to guests in the comfort of their rooms."

 Best Overall: La Posada de Santa Fe